oscarcenteno/wdio-google-search/README.md

 - WebdriverIO framework: UI interactions framework
 - Mocha: test runner
 - Chai: introduced for assertions for Mocha unit tests
+- Standard: linting done by ESlint under the Javascript Standard.

 # Prerequisites
 Before you begin, ensure you have met the following requirements: